Further Reading & Bibliography

 Island Press, 2021.

-• British writer Robert Macfarlane collects words—rich traditional vocabularies describing the details of the land and humans' lives with it.
-He tells the story of an island community in Scotland that came together to protect its local bog from destruction because they had a relationship with their place.
-He shares a glossary of words from Gaelic, English, and Welsh relating to bogs.
+In chapter 2, he tells the story of an island community in Scotland that came together to protect its local bog from destruction because they had a relationship with their place, pp 15-36.
+He shares a glossary of words from Gaelic, English, and Welsh relating to bogs on pp.37-54.
 These words are indigenous to their places, emerging from culture-on-land, reminding us yet again that nature and culture do not need to be considered two poles at odds from one another, as they are in modernity.

 Penguin Random House UK, 2015.